 1. Prime contracts: Organize your prime contracts and discuss them with your contracting officers to see which contracts will remain funded and operational.
 Submit your invoices early if possible.
+Seek to settle any open change orders or REAs.
+If there are change orders you are waiting to submit, getting them submitted as soon as possible could avoid later delays if there is a shutdown.

 3. Make multiple contingency plans for varying lengths of shutdowns: